bmsousa91/RippleDetector/README.md

 # Ripple Detector plugin for the Open Ephys GUI
 Open Ephys GUI plugin for ripple detection.
-It contains an embedded mechanism based on EMG or accelerometer data that blocks ripple events when movement is detected. **Last compatible version of the Open Ephys GUI: v0.5.5**
+It contains an embedded mechanism based on EMG or accelerometer data that blocks ripple events when movement is detected. **Last compatible version of the Open Ephys GUI: v0.6.1**

 ## Installation
 First, you will have to download the Open Ephys (OE) GUI source code and compile it (https://open-ephys.github.io/gui-docs/Developer-Guide/Compiling-the-GUI.html).
 The second step is to create the build files for the plugin and compile it.
 Again, the official OE website provides all the necessary instructions (https://open-ephys.github.io/gui-docs/Developer-Guide/Compiling-plugins.html).
-For those using Windows 10, I wrote my own instructions for compiling the OE GUI and the RippleDetector plugin using Visual Studio 2019 Community.
-You will find these instructions in the "How to install OE and RippleDetector from source code - Win10_VS.pdf" file.
-Hope it helps!

 ## Usage
 - Use this plugin after a Bandpass Filter module, filtering the signal in the ripple frequency band;
 - Use this plugin before a sink module (LFP Viewer, Recording Node, or Pulse Pal, for instance).